Please screenshot this page and send it to info@mim-essay.com

 This formula normalizes scores across different test versions and allows for percentile comparison.

-Cracking the Code: Strategies for Mastering GRE and CAT Simultaneously
+Tips for Mastering GRE and CAT Together

-Mastering the GRE VS CAT simultaneously involves comprehensive preparation in verbal and quantitative reasoning, analytical writing, and data interpretation.
+Mastering the GRE Vs CAT simultaneously involves comprehensive preparation in verbal and quantitative reasoning, analytical writing, and data interpretation.
 Key strategies include utilizing official study materials for both exams, practicing with mock tests to build stamina and time management skills, and focusing on areas of weakness through targeted practice sessions.

 Additionally, maintaining a consistent study schedule and adopting efficient study techniques are crucial for success in both exams.